 So after having been a Congregationalist and later a Presbyterian (I actually became a deacon!)
 I left organized religion behind.
 Then, a joint team of geo-physicists, theologians and meteorologists decided that Hell had indeed frozen over and I joined the Unitarian Universalists.
 Why?
-They live by the following principles:
+They aspire to live by the following principles:

 The inherent worth and dignity of every person;

 Acceptance of one another and encouragement to spiritual growth in our congregations;

 A free and responsible search for truth and meaning;

 The right of conscience and the use of the democratic process within our congregations and in society at large;

 The goal of world community with peace, liberty, and justice for all;